-“During my second month of university,” describes a successful business leader, “our professor gave us a pop quiz.
+“During my second month of university,” describes a successful business leader, “our professor gave us a pop quiz which taught me an important lesson.
 I was a conscientious student and had breezed through the questions until I read the last one:

 What is the first name of the woman who cleans the school?

 Surely this was some kind of joke!
 I had seen the cleaning woman several times.
 She was tall, dark-haired, and in her 50’s, but how would I know her name?

 I handed in my paper, leaving the last question blank.
 Just before class ended, one student asked if the last question would count toward our quiz grade.

 “Absolutely,” said the professor.
 “In your careers, you will meet many people.
 All are significant.
 They deserve your attention and care, even if all you do is say, ‘hello’ and smile.”

 I’ve never forgotten that emphatic technique…I also learned her name was Dorothy.”

 This story illustrates an aspect of professional ethics that all of us should know, but is rarely discussed or set out as an expectation – the importance of acknowledging people and valuing what they do.
 We provide a job description that delineates the responsibilities and tasks that, from a service perspective, a person is hired to do.
 We may provide a Policies and Procedures Manual outlining how we manage and proceed with our tasks.
 However we rarely discuss those organizational tasks that are related to professional ethics.
 Yet, they are essential to great leadership.

 Individuals receive many benefits from being a part of an organization, and in return they are responsible for certain tasks and responsibilities.